All articles

 • Real-time tracking updates are sometimes delayed by 12–24 hours

 API/Integration: Available.
-Supported natively in Kliovo Shop with automated CN generation, tracking updates, and COD reconciliation reports.
+Supported natively in Kliovo Shop with automated CN generation, tracking updates, and COD reconciliation reports — see the full TCS integration guide for what's automated end-to-end.

 Leopards Courier